-Weeks before the 2006 midterm elections in the U.S., Venezuelan President Hugo Chávez came to the United Nations and blew everyone's minds with his "smells of sulfur" speech about Bush.
-It was an emperor wears no clothes moment with perfect comic timing.
-Bush was officially a lame duck after that speech.
+Weeks before the 2006 midterm elections, Venezuelan President Hugo Chávez came to the United Nations and delivered his "smells of sulfur" speech about Bush.
+After that speech, Bush was officially a lame duck—the Republicans lost the House and Senate and just had to sit around and wait for the air to go out of the economy.
+It was an 'Emperor's New Clothes' moment with perfect comic timing.
 No matter what nutty things Chávez ever did, our nation's children will always be grateful.

 Kim Jong Il, the Stalinist David O. Selznick, runs the state film studio as a way of promoting his own and his father's cult of personality.
 The film's title "Great Man and Cinema" comes from a propaganda booklet filled with stories of how the Dear Leader has written, edited, produced and given acting advice in films for the last 40 years.
 This film succinctly synthesizes the Dear Leader's directing philosophy with his feelings toward the imperialist beast at his heels.